Can a WiFi Owner See What Sites I Visit on My Phone?

 Frequently Asked Questions

-Still have some lingering questions around WiFi owners monitoring your activity or how to boost privacy protection?
-These common FAQs may help provide additional context:
+Still have questions about WiFi monitoring and privacy protections?
+These common FAQs add context:

 Can a government tap into a WiFi network to see my browsing?